mullvad/mullvadvpn-app/BuildInstructions.md

 - Get the latest **stable** Rust toolchain via [rustup.rs](https://rustup.rs/).

-- Any Node.js version above 16 and the latest npm version should work.
-The exact Node.js and NPM versions that we target are specified in `package.json` in the `volta` section.
-Those versions will be used automatically if volta is installed and setup.
-See the instructions specific to your platform for details.
+- You need Node.js and npm.
+You can find the exact versions in the `volta` section of `gui/package.json`.
+The toolchain is managed by volta.

+  - Linux & macOS

+    ```bash
+    cargo install --git https://github.com/volta-cli/volta && volta setup
+    ````

+  - Windows

+    Install the `msi` hosted here: https://github.com/volta-cli/volta

 - Install Go (ideally version `1.18`) by following the [official instructions](https://golang.org/doc/install).
 Newer versions may work